 While this system worked well, it didn't work for the herbs.
 Herbs need deeper soil, and that design didn't allow for that.
 Thus, I created another version, this one with a screw on water catch, so that in case it overflowed, it would just bottom water the plant instead of getting all over the ground (which was another issue the previous design had).I also ended up repurposing the previous planter design for a string of pearls plant, which doesn't require very deep soil.
 However, this later proved to be too shallow a pot for even the string of pearls plant, so I ended up redesigning it to be a bit deeper, resulting in a more rounded shape of the pot.

-This board game was created for a class I took: Design Perspectives Seminar.
-The assignment was simply to create a game, whether it be a board game, card game, or a game utilizing completely new tools was up to us.
+This board game was created for a group project in my Design Perspectives class.
 My group of five decided to make a labyrinth-based board game which we eventually dubbed "Crabs in a Bucket", due to how the gameplay reminded us of crabs scurrying around the inside of a child's bucket after being caught.
 It is a strategy game at heart, with quite a bit of randomness thrown in to spice it up and make each game a bit different.

 My role within this project was to build the board and the walls.
-This required me to consider tolerances between the walls and the board itself, as well as manufacture each piece, and design the layout of the labyrinth.I began by researching labyrinths, and decided upon making a hexagonal tileable design, so that each tile was triangular.
-Then, after designing the labyrinth in Onshape, I planned out each item's location, and each crab's starting position, to make sure that each crab would travel the same distance to each item.
+This required me to consider tolerances between the walls and the board itself, as well as manufacture each piece, and design the layout of the labyrinth.I began by researching labyrinths, and decided upon making a hexagonal design, so that I could break it into triangular tiles which would be assembled together to form a hexagonal maze.
+Then, after designing the labyrinth in SolidWorks, I planned out each item's location, and each crab's starting position, to make sure that each crab would travel the same distance to each item.
 Because of the tileable nature of the design, this was pretty simple, because it meant the distance between each corner or center of each tile was the same between tiles.

 Then, I laser cut the board out of MDF, and slowly watched the project come together.
 While there were a couple errors in the design (a missed hole and a missed engraving to mark where part of a wall would go), those errors didn't impact the performance of the project.Another part I was responsible for was the resin printing of the crab pieces.
 This part consisted primarily of sourcing the file, confirming its approval with my groupmates, and then getting it printed in the Northeastern CAMD Ryder makerspace.